Globalize the intifada: 2025 Bondi Beach shooting

-Criticism

-The call to "globalize" the Intifada through protests and social media posts is seen by critics as an endorsement of past uprisings and a call for their expansion on a global scale.
+Reception

+Opposition

 According to The Sunday Telegraph, the phrase has been associated with incitement of violence against Jewish communities.
 Both the Anti-Defamation League and American Jewish Committee interpret the slogan as endorsing acts of terrorism and indiscriminate violence against Israelis and Jews worldwide.

+Antisemitism scholar David Hirsh and freedom of religion scholar Hilary Miller wrote in 2022 that the slogan "cements a fantasy of Israel as being symbolic of all evil and it raises a fantasy of the Palestinian struggle as a universal symbol of the innocence and courage of all those who suffer."
+Middle East scholars Jason Olson, Moran Zaga, and David Benger identified the slogan's ubiquity as an example of support for Hamas on American college campuses.
+David E. Bernstein and David L. Bernstein cited the slogan's currency as a good example of the "striking indifference to the antisemitic ideology that animates Hamas" among progressive groups since the October 7 attacks.
+The authors write that the slogan "seems to suggest that the widespread terrorist violence of the Second Intifada should be visited upon Jews abroad" and question why participants in the chant who claim to be using "intifada" to mean "struggle" don't chant "globalize the struggle" instead.

-In October 2023, Matthew Foldi of The Spectator asserted that protesters using the slogan were supporters of the 2023 Hamas attack on Israel.
-Some Jewish writers, including David Hazony, Zev Eleff, Ayal Feinberg and Nora Berman, have interpreted the use of the slogan not just as a challenge to Israel but as being a broader declaration of war against Jews, promoting antisemitism, and calling for violence instead of peace.
-Following the 2023 death of Jewish-American Paul Kessler after a fatal altercation during dual pro-Palestine and pro-Israel protests, Prime Minister of Israel Yair Lapid criticized the slogan and argued the protests were inherently hateful of Jewish peoples.
+In October 2023, Matthew Foldi of The Spectator said that protesters using the slogan were supporters of the October 7 attacks.
+Some Jewish writers, including David Hazony, Zev Eleff, Ayal Feinberg and Nora Berman, have interpreted the slogan not just as a challenge to Israel but as a broader declaration of war against Jews, promoting antisemitism and calling for violence instead of peace.
+After the Jewish-American Paul Kessler died in 2023 in an altercation during dual pro-Palestine and pro-Israel protests, Prime Minister of Israel Yair Lapid criticized the slogan and argued the protests were inherently hateful toward Jews.

-During a December 2023 United States congressional hearing with presidents of major universities, representative Elise Stefanik asserted that the use of the term was a call for genocide of Jewish people, a position rejected by journalist Daoud Kuttab, academics Seth Cantey, Zinaida Miller and Seth Mandery and others, who noted that the term simply means "uprising".

 Defense

-Others argue that calls for intifada are not inherently violent, arguing that the term "Intifada" does not translate into genocide, being more correctly translated into "uprising".
-Daniel Lefkowitz of the University of Virginia hypothesizes that, though Israelis and many Jews consider the term to be violent, Palestinians associate "Intifada" with the First Intifada, which was largely non-violent; however, Palestinians also attacked Israelis.
+Others have said that calls for intifada are not inherently violent, arguing that the term "intifada" does not mean genocide and is more correctly translated as "uprising".
+Daniel Lefkowitz of the University of Virginia hypothesizes that, though Israelis and many Jews consider the term violent, Palestinians associate "Intifada" with the First Intifada, which was largely nonviolent.
 Some argue the target of "intifada" is the Israeli occupation with the goal of Palestinian independence.